-The Andhra Pradesh High Court today asked the State Government to come up with a mechanism to carry on loan collections till the time it gives judgement on a petition seeking quashing of the ordinance issued to regulate microfinance companies.
+The Andhra Pradesh High Court today asked the State Government to come up with a mechanism to carry on loan collections till the time it gives judgment on a petition seeking quashing of the ordinance issued to regulate microfinance companies.

 Posting the matter for further hearing on Friday, a Bench sought to know the rationale behind stopping lending and recovery of loans by microfinance institutions (MFIs) till they are registered with the district administration.
-Read more on Outlook
+Read more on Outlook.

 No love lost between Rahul Gandhi, MFIs: Rosaiah

-Opposition parties cornered the Andhra CM K Rosaiah, saying he was refusing to crackdown on MFIs due to Rahul Gandhi’s proximity to these loan-giving entities which have been blamed for a spate of suicides in the state.
+Opposition parties cornered the Andhra CM K Rosaiah, saying he was refusing to crack down on MFIs due to Rahul Gandhi’s proximity to these loan-giving entities which have been blamed for a spate of suicides in the state.

 The serious nature of the accusations forced Chief Minister K Rosaiah to issue a denial that AICC general secretary Rahul Gandhi had any love for Microfinance Institutions (MFIs).
-Read more on Express India

 MFIN comprises 31 non-banking finance companies (NBFC) MFIs including the top 10 MFIs.
-Read more on Financial Express
+Read more on Financial Express.